DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Demonstration Translation

 \mypara{Filter Estimated Pose:} When human is manipulating the object, either hand or object is in heavy occlusion, which may cause inconsistent estimation results.
-To improve the temporal consistency of the estimated hand and object poses, we apply a second-order digital low-pass filter to remove the high frequency noise.
+To improve the temporal consistency of the estimated hand and object poses, we apply a digital low-pass filter to remove the high-frequency noise.
 The sampling frequency of the filter is $100$ while the cutoff frequency is $5$ for the position of both object and hand.
 Filtering the rotation is not as straightforward as filtering the position.
-To get smooth orientation sequence, we first convert the rotation into $so(3)$ lie algebra.
+To get a smooth orientation sequence, we first convert the rotation into $so(3)$ lie algebra.
 Then, we apply the filter in $so(3)$ space and convert it back to rotation matrix $SO(3)$ after filtering.

-\mypara{Align Time Step:} Another issue is the time step.
-The action frequency of the RL agent is 100Hz, which is higher than the video capture frequency of 25Hz.
-However, when training an imitation learning algorithm, the demonstration needs to follow the specification of the environment, which needs to be 100Hz.
-To align the time step between estimated hand and object pose to 100Hz, the position is interpolated using a cubic spline function.
-For the orientation part, we first compute the relative rotation between two consecutive frames.
-Similar as rotation filtering, the relative rotation is converted to $so(3)$ and be interpolated in that space and then converted back to rotation matrix.
+\mypara{Hindsight Goal Position for Relocate.} As mentioned in the Task Section of the main paper, \emph{relocate} is a goal-conditioned task.
+The goal information should also be included in the state representation.
+To provide goal information from human demonstration, we use the position of the object in the last step as the hindsight goal.

-\mypara{Select Target Position:} In \emph{Relocate} task, the goal-conditioned agent needs to move the object to a target position, which is randomized for each episode as mentioned in Section~\ref{sec:supp_env}.
-The target position information is also included in the observation space of the agent.
-In the demonstration, we use the position of the object in the last frame after filtering as the target position.
+\mypara{Frame Alignment.} Spatial quantities like object pose are dependent on the frame in which it is observed.
+The natural frame for pose estimation results is the camera frame.
+In the simulated environment, such a camera frame does not exist and the pose is represented in the world coordinate fixed on the table.
+Thus we also align the frame in demonstrations to match the simulated environment.